 The Underwater Archeology Diver course is an introduction to archeology diving, which will help familiarize researchers & students with the skills, knowledge, planning, organization, procedures, techniques, problems and hazards of underwater archaeology sites.

-This course contains knowledge development, a conﬁned water skill development session, on land dry session practice and 2 open water training dives.
+This course comprises knowledge development, a conﬁned water skill development session, on land dry session practice and two open water training dives.

 The purpose of the PADI Underwater Archeology Diver Course is:

-Teach divers specific skills and knowledge that are helpful for wreck diving activities & submerged cultural resources.
-Student will gain the basic information and skills that are used in underwater archaeological interpretation of wreck and other sites, as well as mapping, sketching, and researching techniques.
+To teach divers the specific skills and knowledge required for archaeological diving activities and exploring submerged cultural resources.
+Students will gain the basic information and skills that are used in underwater archaeological interpretation of wrecks and other sites, as well as mapping, sketching, and research techniques.

-The goals of the Underwater Archeology Diver training are:
+The goals of the Underwater Archeology Diver training are to:

-- Introduce students, divers & researchers to underwater archeology.
+- Introduce students, divers and researchers to underwater archeology.

-- Perform invaluable assistance to accredited archaeologists by assisting during ﬁeld work.
+- Provide invaluable assistance to accredited archaeologists by assisting during field work.